Bidbury Schools

 3. Havant Rugby Club car park.
 Please note – there are limited spaces here and this area becomes congested.
 We would encourage use of the Bidbury Mead upper and lower car parks where there are lots of free spaces.

-Note: The Havant Rugby Club car park and the MUGA car park have limited spaces and this area becomes congested.
+Note: The area around the Havant Rugby Club car park and the MUGA car park becomes congested.
 We would encourage this area to be for families who have no other travel choice.

 Bidbury Schools Park and Stride leaflet